National Day of Awareness for Missing and Murdered Indigenous Women, Girls and Two Spirit people (MMIWG2S)

 Poster by National Indigenous Women's Resource Centre.
 Artwork by Danielle Fixico.

-As neighbours working to shine a light on anti-racism for all those experiencing violence — including Black communities and communities of colour — we need to educate ourselves so awareness is raised and help build a safe and secure world for all.
+As neighbours working to shine a light on anti-racism for all those experiencing violence, we need to educate ourselves so awareness is raised and help build a safe and secure world for all.
 We invite you to explore these resources: